 One nation subject to change: A collection of topical essays exploring television, hip-hop, patriotism, the use of language under Bush II, and the author's own reckoning with mortality. | Available at Authorhouse

 A veteran print and online journalist, producer and blogger, Michael Eric Ross is a contributing editor at TheWrap, a major online source of entertainment news and analysis, based in Los Angeles.
 He writes frequently on the arts, politics, race matters and pop culture.
 A graduate of the University of Colorado Department of Journalism & Mass Communications, he's worked as a reporter, editor and critic at several newspapers and websites, including The New York Times, the San Francisco Chronicle, the San Jose Mercury News, MSN, Current and NBCNews.com.
 He was formerly an adjunct professor at the Columbia University Graduate School of Journalism.
-His writing has appeared in The New York Times Book Review, Wired, Entertainment Weekly, PopMatters, Medium, Salon, The Root, seattlepi.com, NPR.com, theGrio, BuzzFeed, TheWrap and other publications.
+His writing has appeared in The New York Times Book Review, Wired, Entertainment Weekly, PopMatters, Salon, The Root, seattlepi.com, NPR.com, theGrio, BuzzFeed, TheWrap and other publications.
 Author of the novel Flagpole Days (2003); and essay collections Interesting Times (2004) and American Bandwidth (2009), he contributed to the anthologies MultiAmerica (edited by Ishmael Reed, 1997) and Soul Food (2000).
 He publishes The Omnibus at Medium.com.